Pavvan-K/Python-Training/README.md

 # Python-Training
-All concepts in Python covered.
+All concepts in Core Python covered.